Cghlewis/crystal_site/content/blog/survey_data/index.markdown

 You may think that choosing a file type to export to is a decision that can be made after your data is collected, and generally it is.
 But it is important to know that each file exports a little differently and has different export options.
 One example of this is understanding how “select all” questions export differently across different file types.
 Or understanding how value choices will be displayed.
 Just for demonstration purposes, I will compare a few differences between exporting to an SPSS file versus a csv file.

-Example 1: Choosing to export to an SPSS file.
+Example 1: Choosing to export to an SPSS file
 - Multi-value fields (like my “select-all” and “rank choice” questions) will be exported as unique items, with each item being coded as “1” if the item was selected and blank if not selected.
-- My response options will all be exported as numeric values (with the value labels displayed on the Variable View tab)
+- My response options will all be exported as numeric values (with the value labels displayed on the *Variable View* tab)

 ![](img/spss.PNG)

-Example 2: Choosing to export to a csv file.
+Example 2: Choosing to export to a csv file
-- Here the default is again to export “select-all” and “rank choice” questions to unique items, however, we now have the option to unselect the check box “Split multi-value fields into columns” and allow all of our response options for “select-all” (not for “rank choice”) to be displayed in one variable, with each value separated by a comma.
+- Here the default is again to export “select-all” and “rank choice” questions to unique items, however, we now have the option to unselect the check box “Split multi-value fields into columns” and allow all of our response options for “select-all” to be displayed in one variable, with each value separated by a comma.
 NOTE: While this is an allowable option, be aware that a variable in this format will not be analyzable unless you do further transformations in your data cleaning process.
 - Again, the default for this format is to export my response options as numeric, but I also now have the option (not provided in the SPSS format), to export choice text instead of numeric response options.
 - This file type also exports these additional rows of metadata (notice the 2 additional rows of information below the variable names).
 I will need to account for this in my data cleaning process.